Professor Adrian Curtin

 I work to advance my students’ intellectual, creative, and personal development by offering provocations, listening to what is said and not said, and creating a relaxed, yet focused, learning environment.
 I design modules that relate to my research interests and specialisms.
 In 2017 I was nominated for a University of Exeter Students' Guild award for research-inspired teaching.
 I was Director of Education for the Drama Department from 2018 to 2020.
 I am a Senior Fellow of the Higher Education Academy and a mentor and assesor for the ASPIRE Professional Recognition Pathway, the University of Exeter's experiential route to fellowship of the Higher Education Academy (now Advance HE).

-I joined the department in 2012, having previously worked at the University of Lincoln.
+I joined the University of Exeter in 2012, having previously worked at the University of Lincoln.
 I did my doctoral training at Northwestern University, where I was a Presidential Fellow, and completed the Interdisciplinary Ph.D. in Theatre and Drama programme in 2011.
 I have also studied at Boston College and University College Cork.
 I am originally from Cork, a city full of hills, and now live in another city full of hills.